-Video-based learning – along with mobile learning – are self-reinforcing trends, predominantly driven by modern learners.
-They cut down complex concepts into small, digestible chunks of information and offer the content as engaging visuals, thereby reducing the cognitive load for the learner.
+Video-based learning – along with mobile learning – is a self-reinforcing trend, predominantly driven by modern learners.
+They cut down complex concepts into small, digestible chunks of information and offer the content as engaging visuals, thereby reducing the cognitive load on the learner.
 In this blog, let us explore how video-based learning can be done right in different training scenarios.

 1. Use Scenario-based Videos for an Impactful Sales Training